kyle-marathon/panoptes/README.md

 - When created, editor bolds first line [DONE]
 - Editors can be deleted [DONE]
 - Editor <> Task conversion [DONE]

-- Subtasks can be text editors
+- Subtasks can be text editors [DONE]

-- Interactions between Required/Times/Frequency
+- Interactions between Required/Times/Frequency [DONE]
 - - If subitems are completed, main task should be marked complete
 - - Then main task cannot be marked "uncompleted"
 - - In general, main task cannot be marked complete or incomplete if it has the requirements field
+- Items get crossed out on completion [DONE]